Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

       * [0, 3] - Action on property (0 = nothing, 1 = on / scan, 2 = off / repair, 3 = reset / patch / restore)
       * [0, num services] - Resolves to service ID (0 = nothing, resolves to service)
   **Access Control List**
   The blue agent is able to influence the configuration of the Access Control List rule set (which implements a system-wide firewall).
-In this instance, the action space is an OpenAI spaces.Discrete type, as follows:
+In this instance, the action space is an Gymnasium spaces.Discrete type, as follows:
     * Dictionary item {... ,1: [x1, x2, x3, x4, x5, x6] ...}
     The placeholders inside the list under the key '1' mean the following:
       * [0, 2] - Action (0 = do nothing, 1 = create rule, 2 = delete rule)